maayanamos/terraform-project/README.md

 ---

 I built this project to deepen my understanding of Terraform, AWS infrastructure-as-code practices, and IAM access security.
-Every module was written and tested manually — no auto-generated templates 🙂
+Every module was written and tested manually, no auto-generated templates 🙂